moobu/moo/README.md

 ### Preset

 Preset is not shown in the architecture graph but it's important.
-It is a design pattern learned from [micro](https://github.com/micro/micro), the microservice platform of the future, to initialize the components we have talked about when starting up the Moo engine.
-By now, we have three preset defined as follows.
+It is a design pattern learned from [micro](https://github.com/micro/micro), the microservice platform of the future, to initialize the components we have talked about, when starting up the Moo engine.
+By now, we have three presets defined as follows.

 - **local** for running Moo in your own local machine
-- **kubernetes** for running Moo in a k8s/k3s cluster
+- **cluster** for running Moo in a Kubernetes cluster
 - **test** for testing purposes with some pseudo implementations

 Each of which can be used in the relevant scenarios.